suman0013/NH_FE/SPRING_BOOT_MIGRATION_PLAN.md

 </dependencies>
 ```

-This comprehensive plan provides a structured approach to migrating your Namhatta Management System to Spring Boot while maintaining all existing functionality and ensuring a smooth transition.
+This comprehensive plan provides a structured approach to migrating your Namahatta Management System to Spring Boot while maintaining all existing functionality and ensuring a smooth transition.